astarivi/IVistation/docs/guides/Features.md

     XISO Xbox games can be parsed by using the scanner.
 This requires an up-to-date softmod, or a hardmod and a bios that supports this.
 To use this feature, locate your Xbox games folder, usually a `Games` folder at the root of a drive, like `E:\Games`, and create a folder related to the title of your game, ex: `E:\Games\Halo`, place your XISO files there, then run the scanner.
+A separate folder is needed for each game.

     **Note: Xbox games are considered as roms by IVistation.**